aws-samples/aws-serverless-cicd-workshop/workshop/content/buildpipe/pipeascode/_index.en.md

 weight = 22
 +++

 Open the file `lib/pipeline-stack.ts` in your Cloud9 workspace.
-It is empty at the moment, but you will be adding code to describe and build your CI/CD pipeline in the following pages.
+It is empty at the moment, but here is where you will be adding code to build your CI/CD pipeline.

 ![CdkEmptyLib](/images/chapter4/screenshot-cdk-empty.png)